 Directors and Executive Officers Age Position/Title

-Robin Yanhong Li 39 Chairman and Chief Executive Officer
+Robin Yanhong Li 40 Chairman and Chief Executive Officer

-Jennifer Li 40 Chief Financial Officer
+Jennifer Li 41 Chief Financial Officer

-Peng Ye 47 Chief Operating Officer
+Peng Ye 48 Chief Operating Officer

+Yinan Li 39 Chief Technology Officer

-William I. Chang 44 Chief Scientist
+William I. Chang 45 Chief Scientist

-William Decker 61 Independent Director
+William Decker 62 Independent Director

-James Ding 43 Independent Director
+James Ding 44 Independent Director

-Nobuyuki Idei 70 Independent Director
+Nobuyuki Idei 71 Independent Director

-Greg Penner 38 Independent Director
+Greg Penner 39 Independent Director

 Robin Yanhong Li is a co-founder of our company.
 Mr. Li has served as our chairman of the board since our inception in January 2000 and as our chief executive officer since January 2004.
 Mr. Li served as our president from February 2000 to December 2003.
 Prior to founding our company, Mr. Li worked as a staff engineer for Infoseek, a pioneer in the Internet search engine industry, from July 1997 to December 1999.
 Mr. Li was a senior consultant for IDD Information Services from May 1994 to June 1997.
+Mr. Li currently serves as an independent director, chairman of the compensation committee and member of the audit and nominating and corporate governance committees of the board of directors of New Oriental Education & Technology Group Inc., an NYSE-listed company that provides private educational services in China.
 Mr. Li received a bachelor's degree in information science from Peking University and a master's degree in computer science from the State University of New York at Buffalo.

-Jennifer Li joined our company in March 2008 as our chief financial officer.
+Jennifer Li has served as our chief financial officer since March 2008.
 Prior to joining our company, Ms. Li served as controller of General Motors Acceptance Corporation's North American Operations from 2005 to 2008.
-Prior to GMAC, Ms. Li worked at General Motors China, where she was responsible for overseeing finance functions of General Motors' wholly-owned and joint venture businesses in China from 2001 to 2004, with the last post as its chief financial officer.
+Prior to GMAC, Ms. Li worked at General Motors China, where she was responsible for overseeing finance functions of General Motors' whollyowned and joint venture businesses in China from 2001 to 2004, with the last post as its chief financial officer.
 From 1994 to 2001, she held several other finance positions at General Motors in China, Singapore, the United States and Canada.
-Ms. Li holds an MBA from the University of British Columbia in Vancouver, B.C., Canada and a bachelor of arts from Tsinghua University in Beijing, China.
+Ms. Li holds an MBA degree from the University of British Columbia in Vancouver, B.C., Canada and a bachelor of arts degree from Tsinghua University in China.

-Peng Ye joined our company in April 2008 as our chief operating officer.
+Peng Ye has served as our chief operating officer since April 2008.
 From June 2006 to March 2008, Mr. Ye served as country general manager of Apple China.
-Prior to that, Mr. Ye worked at ND SatCom AG, a leading global supplier of innovative satellite-based communications solutions, as global vice president and China managing director from November 2005 to May 2006, and for Motorola Mobile Business North Asia as vice president of Asia Pacific and general manager of New Wireless Carrier Operations from April 2003 to October 2005.
-Mr. Ye also served Nortel China and Nortel Europe for seven years in several senior management and product development positions from April 1996 to March 2003.
-Mr. Ye holds a Ph.D. in information and software engineering from the University of Ulster in the UK, an EMBA from China Europe International Business School, a master of information system engineering from the National University of Defense Technology in China and a bachelor of computer communications from Nanjing University of Post and Telecommunications in China.
+Prior to that, Mr. Ye worked at ND SatCom AG, a leading global supplier of innovative satellite-based communications solutions, as its global vice president and China managing director from November 2005 to May 2006, and for Motorola Mobile Device Business as its vice president of Asia Pacific and general manager of New Wireless Carrier Operations from April 2003 to October 2005.
+Mr. Ye also worked at Nortel China and Nortel Europe for seven years in several senior management and product development positions from April 1996 to March 2003.
+Mr. Ye holds a Ph.D. degree in information and software engineering from the University of Ulster in the United Kingdom, an EMBA degree from China Europe International Business School, a master of and Telecommunications in China.